pranaysuyash/sig_ext_fastapi_react/desktop_app/README.md

 ## Usage

-1. Click "Open & Upload Image" to select and upload an image
+1. Open & Upload Image
-2. Drag on the source image to select the signature region
+2. Select region (Selection mode) or Pan (Pan mode)
-3. Adjust threshold slider (0-255) and pick a color
+3. Adjust Threshold (0–255) and Color
-4. Click "Preview" to process the selection
+4. Preview to process the selection
-5. Click "Save Result" to save the extracted signature as PNG
+5. Export/Copy/Save to Library

+Viewport controls
+- Zoom In/Out, editable Zoom % (supports Fit), Reset Viewport, Rotate
+- Clean Viewport clears all panes and the session; Clear Selection only removes the rubber‑band

 ## Project Structure